phoenixspokespeople/phoenixspokespeople.github.io/_events/2017-12-23-luminaria-ride.md

 ---

-We will be hosting our annual Luminaria Ride though the Willo neighborhood on **Thursday, December 22**.
+We will be hosting our annual Luminaria Ride though the Willo neighborhood on **Saturday, December 23**.

 We'll meet at [Amp Island in Encanto park](https://goo.gl/maps/XDQpCHUUyrL2) at 6 pm. for a **7 p.m. rollout**